rtmigo/depz/README.md

 scan `mylib/lnkdpn.txt` the same way.

 Paths are relative to the dir containing the current `lnkdpn.txt`.
 But resulting links will always reside in the project dir.
+For example, when calling `lnkdpn` inside `/abc/proj`:

 | Source  | Line | Resolves to | Creates symlink |
 |--------------------|------------|---------------|--------|